6. Stochastic Responses#

 Let \(\Delta\) be the scalar variational process associated with \(Y.\) Then

 Analogous to the discrete-time outcome, the variational dynamics depend explicitly on the original diffusion dynamics.
-As in discrete time, by initializing the vector \(\Lambda_0\) at a coordinate vector, the resulting processes give marginal responses to a corresponding state vector.
+As in discrete time, by initializing the vector \(\Lambda_0\) to a coordinate vector, the resulting processes give marginal responses to a corresponding state variable.

 Consider the case of linear dynamics: